-We understand how important your home is to you.
+We know how important your home is to you.

-PA Housing is committed to making a lasting difference to the everyday lives of our customers by providing support for them to live as independently as possible and make the best use of the facilities within their homes.
+That's why we're committed to making a lasting difference to the everyday lives of our residents by providing support for them to live as independently as possible and make the best use of the facilities within their homes.

 Your home could be adapted or fitted with special aids to make it easier to live in so that you can enjoy more independence and your loved ones can have peace of mind.
 This could restore dignity, improve safety, and make life easier both for disabled people themselves and for their carers.
 It can be crucial in avoiding a move into care or enabling someone to leave hospital.